BitFancy/Solana-Arbitrage-Bot/README.md

  # DlmmSwap Struct Documentation

+## 🖥️ Recommended Infrastructure: Trading VPS

+For optimal bot performance and ultra-low latency, consider using a high-speed VPS tailored for trading like [Tradox VPS](https://tradoxvps.com/).
+Tradox provides:

+- High-frequency trading optimized servers
+- Low-latency network connectivity to major exchanges
+- Dedicated CPU and high RAM for uninterrupted bot operation
+- Secure and reliable 24/7 uptime

+A robust VPS setup ensures your Solana Copy Trading Bot runs smoothly with minimal delay, boosting your chances in fast crypto markets.

+---

 ## Overview

 The `DlmmSwap` struct represents the accounts and parameters required to execute a token swap in a Decentralized Liquidity Market Maker (DLMM) program.
 This document explains the purpose and necessity of each parameter in the struct.